 This works very well as the soft material will assimilate much of the liquid leaving the cultured butter dry.

-Store your cultured butter in tight jars
+Store in tight jars

 I put my butter in glass jars.
 I’ve saved my cultured butter fresh in my fridge for about two weeks; I have a cold fridge which helps.